-Problem 4.2 (2 Points): Determine the Thevenin equivalent of each network shown below.
-The coefficients describing the dependent sources satisfy A > 0 and $\beta > 0$ .
+Problem 4.2: Determine the Thevenin equivalent of each network shown below.
+The coefficients describing the dependent sources satisfy A > 0 and G > 0.

-Problem 4.3 (2 Points): This problem uses WebLab to predict and then verify the inputoutput relation of the circuit shown below.
+Problem 4.3: This problem uses WebLab to predict and then verify the input-output relation of the circuit shown below.
 The circuit can function either as a digital inverter or an analog amplifier.
-To study the circuit, this problem is divided into four parts.
+To study the circuit, this problem is divided into three parts.
 The first part uses WebLab to measure the MOSFET characteristics, that is, the relation between $v{\rm DS}$ and $i{\rm D}$ for various values of $v{\rm GS}$ .
 The second part applies a load-line analysis to the measurements to predict the input-output relation of the circuit.
-The third part uses WebLab to verify the predicted inputoutput relation through direct measurement.
-The fourth part compares the input-output relation predicted with the theoretical MOSFET model to that measured by WebLab over the cutoff and saturation ranges.
+The third part uses WebLab to verify the predicted input-output relation through direct measurement.